akashsdoshi96/obq-gan-mimo-ce/README.md

 # Implementation of "One-bit mmWave MIMO Channel Estimation Using Deep Generative Networks"

+Preprint posted to arXiv at: https://arxiv.org/pdf/2211.08635.pdf

-To appear in IEEE Wireless Comm.
+Published in IEEE Wireless Comm.
 Letters.
-Preprint posted to arXiv at: https://arxiv.org/pdf/2211.08635.pdf
+Available at https://ieeexplore.ieee.org/document/10145921.

 Code, results and data is structured with reference to the paper as given below: